-In partnership with Anglicare through the Communities for Child initiatives (C4C), East Arnhem Shire Council delivers Nutrition and Well Being services through Mums & Bubs, Home Nutrition, Healthy Lifestyle and Healthy After School Snacks Programs throughout East Arnhem.
+In partnership with Anglicare through the Communities for Child initiatives (C4C), East Arnhem Regional Council delivers Nutrition and Well Being services through Mums & Bubs, Home Nutrition, Healthy Lifestyle and Healthy After School Snacks Programs throughout East Arnhem.

 The aim of the Nutrition & Well Being Programs is to encourage healthy eating habits through family awareness and ongoing healthy food culture.
 The activities within this project involve parents taking responsibility for their child's health and well being, by participating in the activity with their children whilst proving direct links to specialist health services through community clinic and allied support services.
 Strong collaborative links have been developed through the availability of these programs for allied health workers and other support services to work together to deliver a complimentary approach to program delivery.

-Delivery of Children & Family Services in the East Arnhem Region is dependant on the ongoing support of Government to maintain and upgrade local infrastructure for the delivery of safe and ongoing programs delivered no only by East Arnhem Shire Council, but also other Service Delivery Organisations working collaboratively in the region.
+Delivery of Children & Family Services in the East Arnhem Region is dependant on the ongoing support of Government to maintain and upgrade local infrastructure for the delivery of safe and ongoing programs delivered no only by East Arnhem Regional Council, but also other Service Delivery Organisations working collaboratively in the region.

-The East Arnhem Shire Council Children & Family Services team have developed an East Arnhem Family & Youth Services Directory.
+The East Arnhem Regional Council Children & Family Services team have developed an East Arnhem Family & Youth Services Directory.
 Find out who is working in Family & Youth Services in East Arnhem Land.
 The Directory can be downloaded from the Publications & Resources page .